opierez/phase-5-project-management/README.md

 - Navigate away from the site and return with their account info still populated: Utilizing authorization, users can leave the app and return later without having to log in again, ensuring their account information remains populated and accessible even after navigating away from the site
 - Create, edit, and delete project boards: Users can create project boards to manage different projects, edit them as needed, and delete them when no longer required
 - View all project boards in alphabetized order on a single page: Users can easily access all their project boards on a single page and sort them alphabetically for ease of use
-- Mark projects as favorite: Users can mark their most important projects as favorites, making them easily accessible in the Favorites bar and sorted alphabetically for convenience
+- Mark projects as favorites: Users can mark their most important projects as favorites, making them easily accessible in the Favorites bar and sorted alphabetically for convenience
 - Create and edit workflow columns: Users can create columns to represent each stage of their project's workflow and edit them as necessary
 - Delete columns: Users can delete columns they no longer need or that no longer apply to their project workflow
 - Create tasks with the following available details: title, description, due date, priority tags, stage tags, and status tags to manage their workflow efficiently